WONDERlust91/Note/posts/summary/grammar_summary.md

   This book leave happy you who are from China and playing soccer in your school.

   I can make you play soccer.

   I can make you important.

   I can make you in school.

   I can make you a player.

   I want to make playing soccer in our nation become more and more popular.

-I want to make it become more and more popular to play soccer in our nation.
+  I want to make it become more and more popular for us to play soccer in our nation.

+  I want to make it possible for me to do sth.

 ### 同位语和同位语从句